Introduction

 Keeping the extraction layer separate from the sourcing layer provides a tidy backup and restart point.
 Metadata loading errors typically happen in the metadata transformation layer.
 Without the extraction layer, if an error occurred the architect would have to go back to the source of the metadata and re-read it.
 This can cause a number of problems.
 If the source of metadata has been updated it may become out of sync with some of the other sources of metadata that it integrates with.
 In addition, the metadata source may currently be in use and this processing could affect the performance of the metadata source.
 The golden rule of metadata extraction is:

 In these situations, the timeliness and consequently the accuracy of the metadata can be compromised.
 For example, suppose that you have built one metadata extraction process (Process #1) that reads physical attribute names from a modeling tool’s tables to load a target entity in the meta model table that contains physical attribute names.
 You also built a second process (Process #2) to read and load attribute domain values.
 It is possible that the attribute table in the modeling tool has been changed between the running of Process #1 and Process #2.
-This situation would cause the metadata to be out-of-sync.
+This situation would cause the metadata to be out-of-sync and lead to meta data loading errors.

 This situation can also cause unnecessary delays in the loading of the metadata with metadata sources that have limited availability/batch windows.
 For example, if you were reading database logs from your enterprise resource planning (ERP) system you would not want to run multiple extraction processes on these logs since they most likely have a limited amount of available batch window.
 While this situation does not happen often, there is no reason to build in unnecessary flaws into your metadata architecture.